Does scale matter when choosing an OCIO provider?

 Focusing on the ultimate outcome

 The most gold-plated levels of service will only take you so far.
 At the end of the day, nothing matters more than results and the ability to deliver those results consistently.
-With scale comes the ability to provide downside protection—in the form of robust risk management—and upside potential—in the form of performance capabilities.
+With scale comes the ability to provide downside management—in the form of robust risk management—and upside potential—in the form of performance capabilities.

 It's no surprise that markets continue to become more global and more complex.
 But our current late-cycle market also provides the one-two punch of a low-return environment as well as the risk of a significant market correction.
 We believe to successfully turn over every rock in the search for return sources and simultaneously protect against downside requires the right in-house expertise, the right access to opportunities and the right data systems and analytics.